glguy/irc-core/README.md

 -- vim: filetype=config-value
 -- Grab the Vim syntax highlighting file from the config-value package

--- Learn more about these settings with `glirc2 --config-format`
+-- Learn more about these settings with `glirc --config-format`

 -- Defaults used when not specified on command line
 defaults: